ESP32 — ESP-IDF v6

 source ~/.bashrc

 Linux generally includes drivers for CP210x and CH340 out of the box.
-Verify your board is detected:
+Connect your ESP32 board via USB and verify it is detected:

 shell